aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

     4. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
     5. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

-9. Note: After a successful install the Control Tower `Organizational units` dashboard will indicate `2 of 3` in the `Accounts enrolled` column for the Security OU, as it does not enable enrollment of the management account in guardrails.
+9. Note: After a successful install the Control Tower `Organizational units'` dashboard will indicate `2 of 3` in the `Accounts enrolled` column for the Security OU, as it does not enable enrollment of the management account in guardrails.
 The Accelerator compliments Control Tower and enables guardrails in the management account which is important to high compliance customers.